Digital Submissions Guide | Update: 8/22/10

 Most of you are familiar with graphics file formats like JPG and GIF and PNG.
 To keep things simple, stick to these basic file formats.
 Other formats may also work, and feel free to experiment if you want to.

 Always document the source of any image or map you save from the Web.
-See Citing Maps and Citing Web Sources for proper citation formats.
+See Citing Maps you use in your submissions.

 Graphics: Scanning paper maps & graphics